 By this unexpected demonstration, her mistress, in amazement, dropped her weapon, desisting from her purpose of chastisement.
 Frado walked towards the house, her mistress following with the wood she herself was sent after.
 She did not know, before, that she had a power to ward off assault.

-Harriet Wilson turned 18 in 1853 and was finally allowed to leave the Haywards.
+Harriet Wilson turned 18 in 1853 and could finally leave the Haywards.
 She quickly married a man named Thomas Wilson, who claimed to be a fugitive slave.
 She had a child, George Mason Wilson, but his father soon abandoned them.
 He admitted he made up the fugitive slave story to gain support from abolitionists.

-Harriet worked as a seamstress and a house servant, and she sold a hair restoration product, but she couldn’t earn enough to take care of her young son.
+Harriet worked as a seamstress and a house servant.
+She also sold a hair restoration product, but she couldn’t earn enough to take care of her young son.
 She left him in the Poor Farm.
 And she wrote her novel, hoping it would support them.
 In the preface to Our Nig she wrote:

 Deserted by kindred, disabled by failing health, I am forced to some experiment which shall aid me in maintaining myself and child without extinguishing this feeble life.

 Hattie Wilson gave up trying to earn a living in Milford.
 She moved to Boston, where she became a spiritualist, communicating with the dead.
-She was known as ‘the colored medium.’
-She gave lectures, either entranced or in her normal state, at camp meetings, theaters and in private homes.
+People knew her as ‘the colored medium.’
+Harriet gave lectures, either entranced or in her normal state, at camp meetings, theaters and in private homes.
 She spoke, often humorously, about her life experiences, about childhood education and about labor reform.
 She traveled to Chicago as a delegate to the American Association of Spiritualists convention.

-From 1879 to 1897, she was a housekeeper at a boardinghouse at what is now the corner of Berkeley and Tremont streets.
+From 1879 to 1897, she worked as a housekeeper at a Boston boardinghouse on the corner of Berkeley and Tremont streets.
 She also worked as a healer and nurse.
 She died at age 75 at the Quincy Hospital in Quincy, Mass.